 2. Poor usability leading to burnout

-Mitigation: user research + wireframing + usability testing as first-class deliverables.
-Track “time to complete” for key tasks and reduce clicks.
+Mitigation: treat user research, wireframing, and usability testing as first-class deliverables, not afterthoughts.
+Track “time to complete” for key tasks and actively reduce click counts.

 3. Integration with legacy systems